1. What are the requirements for admission to the Master’s in Computer Science?

 3. Are letters of recommendation required?

-Letters of recommendation are not required for MS students; however, they may be used to support a weak application.
+Letters of recommendation are not required for master’s students; however, you many use them to support a weak application.

 4. Am I required to submit GRE scores?

-No, they are not required for admission to our masters program.
-As with recommendation letters, GRE scores may be used to support a weak application.
+No, they are not required for admission to our master’s program.
+As with recommendation letters, you many use GRE scores to support a weak application.
 UWM’s GRE institutional code is 1473.

 5. Can I overcome a bad undergraduate GPA?